UoMResearchIT/r-tidyverse-intro/_episodes/05-plot-ggplot2.md

 > > This returns a tibble, which we can then pipe into ggplot.
 > {: .solution}
 >
 > b.
-Pipe the results of part a into ggplot, to make a density plot of GDP per capita, setting the fill colour by continent (e.g. each continent has its own density estimate)
+Pipe the results of part a into ggplot, to make a density plot of GDP per capita, setting the fill colour by continent (e.g. each continent has its own density estimate).
 >
 > > ## Solution b
 > >